mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

     Factors = factors;
 }
 // Note: “List” is a reference type and hence you can pass it by value (without “ref” keyword)
-//          and the caller still get any changes the function makes to the list bool IsPrimeNumber( int num, ref List<int> factors )
+//          and the caller still gets any changes the function makes to the list bool IsPrimeNumber( int num, ref List<int> factors )
 {
     // All numbers are divisible by 1